-One method the Chinese government used to remedy the shortage of water of certain northern cities was to divert water from rivers in southern China to supply them.
-There were a number of such projects, both large and small.
-A prominent example was the \$58 billion South-North Water Transfer Project, that would bring water from the Yangtze River to supply the cities of Beijing and Tianjin.
+One method the Chinese government used to remedy the shortage of water in certain northern cities was to divert water from rivers in southern China to supply them.
+There were several such projects, both large and small.
+A prominent example was the \$58 billion South-North Water Transfer Project, which would bring water from the Yangtze River to supply the cities of Beijing and Tianjin.

 Despite these costly projects, China's growing thirst for fresh, clean water in most parts of the country is difficult to meet.
-At the beginning of the PRC, China's total amount of water usage was around 1,030 x $10^8$ m.
-By 1997 the amount had grown more than five times, to 5,623 x $10^8$ m.
+At the beginning of the PRC, China's total amount of water usage was around 1,030 x 10 m.
+By 1997 the amount had grown more than five times, to 5,623 x 10 m.

 Knowledgeable Chinese people knew that this situation could be improved, to some extent, if the Chinese wasted less water, especially in agriculture, and carried out more industrial water recycling.
-The use of water by Chinese agriculture has been far less efficient (about 20 to 30 percent) than that of developed countries.
-Chinese efforts at recycling industrial waste water (between 25 to 49 per cent) are also much poorer than those of developed countries (between 70 to 90 per cent.)
-To translate this knowledge into improved utilization of water would require proper government leadership, in implementing policies that educate, guide and encourage farmers to waste less and industries to recycle more water.
+The use of water by Chinese agriculture has been far less efficient (by about 20 to 30 percent) than that of developed countries.
+Chinese efforts at recycling industrial wastewater (between 25 to 49 per cent) are also much weaker than those of developed countries (between 70 to 90 per cent).
+To translate this knowledge into improved utilization of water requires proper government leadership in implementing policies that educate, guide, and encourage farmers to waste less and industries to recycle more water.

 An equally intractable problem was water pollution.
-Excessive use of poor quality fertilizers led to considerable runoff of nutrients, which contributed to the serious pollution of many of China's most important lakes, causing them to be covered with oxygen depleting algae.
+Excessive use of poor-quality fertilizers led to considerable runoff of nutrients, which contributed to the serious pollution of many of China's most important lakes, causing them to be covered with oxygen depleting algae.
 During the reform period, China's use of chemical fertilizers more than quadrupled, from 8,84,000 tons in 1978 to 42,538,000 tons in 2001.
-Many beautiful lakes which had displayed clear and transparent water during the 1960s, by 2002 were polluted to such an extent that a high percentage of the stations that monitored their water quality classed it as grade V, suitable only for irrigation or worse.
-In addition to the lakes, China's rivers and underground water have also been heavily polluted.
+Many beautiful lakes which had displayed clear and transparent water during the 1960s, by 2002 were polluted to such an extent that a high percentage of the stations that monitored their water quality classed it as grade V, suitable only for irrigation at best.
+In addition to the lakes, China's rivers and underground water also became heavily polluted.